Home > Blog > Capability of the PCB Surface Mount Plant

 How to Select Solder Paste?

 1、 Make sure that your solder paste performs best with the materials you are working with.
-This way you will maximize performance, quality, and also the heating processes during the manufacturing process.
+This way you will maximize performance, quality, and the heating processes during the manufacturing process.

 2、 Be sure that the selected solder paste accommodates optimal heating methods and deposition.